How Does Unconscious Bias Affect the Workplace? Everything You Need To Know

 Survey the Employees

 To tackle unconscious bias, you need to be aware of everything that is going around in there.
 This is why, if you are the employer, you need to survey your employees for any potential implicit bias.
+Also, it is good to know the disparity between unconscious bias and implicit bias.
+This will help you come up with the proper solution in preventing or minimizing these biases.
 This will remove or at least control stereotypes going around the work environment.

 Invest in Unconscious Bias Training